 2012 – The idea of Krog Street Market was born.
 Paces Properties purchased the space in October, with plans to transform it in to a mixed-use ‘epicurean center.’

 2013 – In July, Krog Street Market officially announced its first seven tenants, which include 4 eateries, 1 bakery, a florist, and unique gift shop.

-2013 – In August, Paces Properties relocate “The Cottage,” a 1920’s historic home, to Lake Avenue & Waddell Street to begin renovations.
-The Cottage is the future store space of The Collective.
+2013 – In August, “The Cottage,” a 1920’s historic home, was relocated to Lake Avenue & Waddell Street to begin renovations.
+The Cottage would go on to be the store space of The Collective.